-Rustic Kitchen Tables are one of the larger items we sell regularly here at Redwood Burl Inc. By larger, I mean up to 20 plus feet in length.
+Rustic kitchen tables are one of the larger items we sell regularly here at Redwood Burl Inc. By larger, I mean up to just over 20 feet in length.
 Rustic can have many meanings.
-Here is a link to Rustic Furniture on Wikipedia.
-When most people think rustic kitchen tables, they think Farmhouse Table.
-These were usually made using Reclaimed materials, or whatever materials were available to you at the time.
+When most people think of rustic kitchen tables, they think of a farmhouse table.
+These were usually made using reclaimed materials, or whatever materials were available to the woodworker at the time.

 Using Salvaged Redwood

-Here, in the “Heart of Redwood Country” Humboldt County, CA, people have been taking a different approach to reclaimed materials for over a century.
-We’ve been using Salvaged Redwood to make our version of the “Rustic Kitchen Table”.
-One big advantage to using Salvaged Redwood is we are able to make rustic tables out of a single piece of wood.
-This is due to the incredible size that Redwood Trees grow; having a diameter of close to 30 feet at the base.
-In fact, a newer “Fatter” tree was just recently discovered.
+Here in Humboldt County, CA, in the heart of redwood country, people have been taking a different approach to reclaimed materials for over a century.
+We’ve been using salvaged redwood to make our version of the rustic kitchen table for years.
+One big advantage to using salvaged redwood is we are able to make rustic tables out of a single piece of wood.
+This is due to the incredible size that redwood trees grow to – some have a diameter of close to 30 feet at the base.

 The owner, Landon Buck, personally authenticates the origin of all wood before transporting it to our yard, where it is stored until milled into slabs.
 We are very resourceful, and from what I’ve seen, we can transport pretty much anything, either by truck with a Gooseneck trailer or a logging truck if need be.